-As management of the Desert Recreation District (District), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities and performance of the District for the fiscal year ended June 30, 2023.
+As management of the Desert Recreation District (District), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities and performance of the District for the fiscal year ended June 30, 2024 (with comparative information for fiscal year ended June 30, 2023).
 Please read it in conjunction with additional information that we have furnished in the accompanying basic financial statements, which follow this section.